AngellXR/eduverse/README.md

 - Work where you are most comfortable, just hook on your work here in the readme, or in a comment in discussions.🥳

 ## Next steps
+- [x] Placeholder logo
+- [x] Placeholder site
+- [x] Set up discord for eduverse (hackathon in angell discord, but we can leverage both with a objective of growing both communities)
-- What are we missing here?
+- [ ] What are we missing here?
-- Why is this hackathon important?
+- [ ] Why is this hackathon important?
-- How do we want to promote this event?
+- [ ] How do we want to promote this event?
-- Who are potential key partners?
+- [ ] Who are potential key partners?
-- What do we hope to achieve (objectives)
+- [ ] What do we hope to achieve (objectives)
-- Things to avoid
+- [ ] Things to avoid
-- Begin documentation (establish some curriculum.
+- [ ] Begin documentation (establish some curriculum.
 Let's explore this deeper)
-- Review this readme, is there any information we could tell in a better way?
+- [ ] Review this readme, is there any information we could tell in a better way?
 How might we iterate on our documentation to ensure it is clear for all who join later?